warmist/scripts/docs/dwarf-op.rst

 ``types``
     These are a sort of archetype system for applying to dwarves.
 It primarily includes physical and mental attributes, but can include skills as well.

-    Each type has a probability of being applied to a dwarf just by pure luck - this is in addition to types applied by other means.
-Each type also has a list of attribute(s) each attribute has an ``attrib_level`` entry associated with it.
-Additionally each type may define a list of job skills, with each skill having a minimum and maximum value.
+    If it has skills listed, each skill will have a minimum and maximum value.
     The chosen values will be evenly distributed between these two numbers (inclusive).

+    Job specifications from the ``jobs`` table add these types to a dwarf to modify their stats.
+For the sake of randomness and individuality, each type has a probability for being additionally applied to a dwarf just by pure luck.
+This will bump some status up even higher than the base job calls for.

 To see a full list of built-in professions and jobs, you can run these commands::